-Within a few days, the dancer belong to Dr. Bob.
+Within a few days, the dancer would belong to Dr. Bob.
 She’d still get up on the stage to do her set, but afterwards she wouldn’t sit at the bar with the other customers.
 She’d sit with the Doctor and ignore any other overtures.

 Usually, Doctor Bob’s chosen would start to put on airs, showing off some new ring, necklace or a dress.
 Before long she’d be staying up at his house.
-Sometimes a girl would disappear for a week or two, showing back up with a cosmetic improvement like new tits or a nose job.
+Sometimes she would disappear for a week or two, showing back up with a cosmetic improvement like new tits or a nose job.

 And then she’d be gone altogether.
 A month or two.
 Maybe longer.
 But then she would come back, looking like she’d been though the wars.